 To learn more about how Tech.co investigates business software like vibe coding platforms, make sure to check out our research and analysis guide to get a peek at our process.

-Luckily, there are plenty of AI app builders on the market that users can choose from.
-For an easy-to-use platform that’ll get you up and running easily, I’d recommend Lovable, as it provides full-stack app development from the moment you send through your prompt.
+Lovable is an easy-to-use platform that’ll get you up and running easily, since it provides full-stack app development from the moment you enter your prompt.

-Likewise, if you’re a complete beginner, Base44 is the way to go.
-You’ll be able to talk to the platform in plain English and use a planning tool in order to trial elements on your app without making permanent changes.
+If you’re a complete beginner, Base44 is the way to go.
+You’ll be able to talk to the platform in plain English and use a planning tool in order to trial elements on your app before making permanent changes.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored’ table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page